auroracoin101/Auroracoin/README.md

 There was a 50% premine for distribution to Icelandic residents in 2014-2015 using national identification.

-Roughly half of the airdrop coins were verifiably claimed with the other half verifiably destroyed.
+Roughly half of the airdrop coins were claimed with the other half verifiably destroyed.

 ## Community